 2. Pepsi Bottling Group.

 We have signed a LOI and are drafting Definitive Agreements for an outsource agreement for PBG’s US facilities.
+In June, we executed an energy commodity agreement with PBG for four of its California facilities.
 (Lawyers: A. Ralston, E. Essandoh; Client: M. Jackson)

 3. Sysco.

 EESO is negotiating definitive agreements with Sysco Corporation under which EESO would provide energy management services and financing for energy projects.
+In June, we executed an energy commodity agreement with Sysco for fourteen (14) of its California facilities.
 (Lawyer: D. Asmus; Clients: C. Randall, H..
 Gutierrez; Outside Counsel: P. Pippitone of Andrews & Kurth)

 4. Harrah’s.